SWEN90009-2024/SC-BlueRing/docs/meetings/Mentor Meetings/04-23 Meeting.md

 ### **Before the meeting begins**

-1. Mentor and Hao determine the starting time for weekly meetings
+1. Mentor and Hao determine the start time for weekly meetings
 2. Mentor and Hao determine how to contact the client
     - Can be sent to client through mentor
-    - This agenda can be sent directly to Richard, cc mentor
+    - This agenda can be sent directly to Richard, cc: mentor

 ### **Possible solution 1**